kandoan/SaliensAuto/README.md

 # Commands
 After you openned up the program, you will see a list of commands:
 ```
+ Commands List:
        settoken <token> - Set your token.
 Visit https://steamcommunity.com/saliengame/gettoken to get it.
-       setsearchmode <1/0> - Set the search mode.
+       setsearchmode <0/1/2> - Set the search mode.
                   Set to 0 (default) to search for highest captured rate planet.
                   Set to 1 to search for planet with most XP reward.
+                  Set to 2 to only choose focused planet.
+       focusplanet <planet_ID> - Choose planet to focus when search mode is 2.
+Use planetsinfo command to get planets' ID.
        planetsinfo - Show brief info of all active planets
+       focuszone <zone_position> - (Optional) Choose a zone to focused on when search mode is 2.
+                   position can be a number start from 1.
+For example: 60 means 60th zone when counting left to right, top to bottom
+                   or can be <row>,<column>.
+For example: 3,5 means zone in row 3 and column 5.
        changegroup <groupid> - Change the group you represent.
 ID 33035916 is /r/saliens group.
        start - Start the automating process
        stop - Stop the automating process
        exit - Exit the program
 ```
 Easy to understand right?

 First you set your token with *settoken*.
-Then you change the search mode with *setsearchmode* if necessary.
+Then you change the search mode with *setsearchmode* and some more followed commands if necessary.
 And then *start*.

 If you don't know how to get the token, far below I will write a guide.

 # What is \[args]